happyzhanls/100DaysOfCode/log-Part2.md

 ### Day 32: Saturday, November 4th, 2017

-**Today's Progress**: Add some awesome animate.css classes to my Color Game Project squares.
-Also rewrite the js file using more jQuery.😝
+**Today's Progress**: Trying some interesting ideas : to rewrite my color game JavaScript part in jQuery and add animate.css classes.

 **Thoughts:**: Animate.css is pretty interesting.
 It kind of forces me to learn more about jQuery.